 What to Expect

-While every person’s experience in inpatient treatment differs based on the severity of their addiction, the kind of care they can afford, and the resources they require, the following are some standard guidelines that can help you better understand what to expect from these programs.
+While every person’s experience in inpatient addiction treatment differs based on the severity of their addiction, the kind of care they can afford, and the resources they require, the following are some standard guidelines that can help you better understand what to expect from these programs.

 In most cases, the minimum duration of an inpatient program is around 28 days.
 This is considered short-term.
 However, in many cases, patients stay within the program for 60-90 days.